thiiagoms/php-xss-example/README.md

 </p>

-If you want to contribute, you can also open issue or clone this repository to make a Pull Request, thank you so much for choose Harpia :purple_heart:
+If you want to contribute, you can also open issue or clone this repository to make a Pull Request, thank you so much!!!:purple_heart: